Skip to content

 Commonly referred to as the Muslim Passion Play, Ta’ziya is primarily an Iranian tradition that involves the theatrical reenactment of the Battle of Karbala by Shia Muslims.
 Vivid and violent paintings were used as backdrops or curtains for Ta’ziya.
 These plays date back to the 17th century and were especially prevalent during the Qajar dynasty.
 They lost popularity in the early 20th century, although elements of Ta’ziya remain in modern Iranian theater.

 A street densely packed with people, most wearing black or dark colors.
-A row of tall, ornate gold paper and bamboo temples are being carried by the crowd.
+A row of tall, ornate gold p

 A Ta’ziya procession in Chinot, Pakistan, July 26, 2010.
 Wikimedia Commons, user: Tahseen72.
 CC BY SA 4.0.
 Worshipers fill the street on Ashura, a Muslim holy day, some carrying replicas of the tomb of Imam Husayn.